InnoIPA/EXMU-X261-usermanual/tocs/2.Software/OTA.md

 # FAQ

-1. After executing `ota-pusher`, no progress status is outputed.
+1. After executing `swu-pusher`, no progress status is outputed.

     ![OTA_faq1.png](./fig/OTA_faq1.png)

-    Make sure ota service is running.
-Execute `sudo systemctl status ota` on EXMU-X261 to verify that ota service is indeed running.
-If not, execute `sudo systemctl start ota` to start the service.
+    Make sure `swu-client` service is running.
+Execute `sudo systemctl status swu-client` on EXMU-X261 to verify that `suw-client` service is indeed running.
+If not, execute `sudo systemctl start swu-client` to start the service.

 2. What if an update failes?

-    To see why an update failes, execute `sudo journalctl -u ota` to see logs.
+    To see why an update failes, execute `sudo journalctl -u swu-client` to see logs.